-Sourdough
+Sourdough Products

-6 products
+7 products

-Sourdough bread has truly become a new fad worldwide in recent years.
+Sourdough bread has truly become a new worldwide fad in recent years.
 This fermented bread has gained in popularity because of its nutritional content, artisanal appeal, and sustainability.
 Sourdough is made from a starter composed of flour and water and sometimes yeast that is "fed" for several weeks until it has fermented long enough to make bread and related baked goods.
 It's simple and cheap to maintain sourdough starter, which makes homemade sourdough appealing for families who go through lots of bread.
 The fermented nature of sourdough bread provides nutritional qualities that are lacking in many other types of bread.
 It also tastes great and the starter can be used to create hundreds of other types of baked goods.

 Sourdough starter is made by combining measurements of flour and water (and, depending on the recipe, sometimes yeast) that produces a natural, yeast-like leavening agent for breads and baked goods.
 It's recommended that starter be made in a clear jar (such as a mason jar or canning jar) so that you're able to keep track of the starter's growth over time.
 After combining flour (whole wheat or rye is advised to start, but all-purpose or white flour works too) with water and mixing well, the starter sits covered loosely at room temperature to begin fermentation.
-Each day, portions of the starter mixture are discarded and flour and water is added so that the starter continues to ferment and grow.
-After 7 to 14 days, the starter is ready to bake with, depending on its visible qualities, which most recipes will help you look for.
-The sourdough starter is supposed to be added to regularly so it can stay fresh and ready to bake with anytime you crave a loaf of bread.
-Depending on when you're planning to bake with it again, it can stay in the fridge until several hours before use.
-Because it's added to consistently with the same flour and water mixture, it's a cheap, healthy, and simple way to have bread always on hand.
-Many people don't have to buy store-bought bread and instead switch to making homemade sourdough bread only.
+Each day, portions of the starter mixture are discarded and flour and water are added so that the starter continues to ferment and grow.

 There are many types of sourdough bread recipes out there that can all be made with the same simple starter.
 Some sourdough recipes have you feed the sourdough starter with certain types of flour depending on what you're making, while others can be made with standard whole wheat or all purpose flour that you're using to feed it anyway.
 No knead sourdough bread is a common recipe for beginner sourdough bakers that hardly requires any extra ingredients or work.
 There are also recipes for gluten free sourdough bread that involve gluten free flour.
 Other types of sourdough bread include rye, multigrain, oat, and honey that all begin by using the same basic sourdough starter and simply step up the original recipe a notch.
 Homemade sourdough bread opens up endless options for bread baking, not to mention lots of other baked goods involving sourdough starter.